-Attribute values are copied from the parent feature to the new feature.
+Attribute values are copied from the parent feature to the new segments.
 Attribute values constrained by attribute domains are determined by the domain Split Policy defined by the source geodatabase.

 - On the Edit tab in the Features group, click Modify .

-The Modify Features pane opens.
+The Modify Features pane appears.

-- Expand the Divide category and click Split .
+- Expand Divide and click Split .

 The tool opens in the pane.

-- Only Select This removes all other features from the selection.
+- Only Select This —Removes all other features from the selection.

-- Unselect removes the feature from the selection.
+- Unselect —Removes the feature from the selection.

 - On the Edit tab in the Snapping group, enable your snapping preferences.